“Consumer Lab vs. Lead Safe Mama, LLC – Who should I believe?”

 There’s no opening for a conversation with the folks at Consumer Lab.
 We’ve tried*.

-They think that using serving-sized based metrics to evaluate toxicant exposure is a reasonable way to evaluate the problem.
+They think that using serving-size based metrics to evaluate toxicant exposure is a reasonable way to quantify the concern.
 It is not.
-We do not approach the concern (of toxicant ingestion) in this way because the science is settled – there’s no safe level of exposure for human beings.
+We do not approach the concern (of toxicant ingestion) in this way because the science is settled.
+There’s no “safe” level of exposure for human beings.
+This means there is no “safe”/permissible amount (of Lead, or Cadmium, or Mercury) in a serving size.

-We (societally) need to “unlearn” that these contaminated products are foods for the next century or so – until we can get the environment cleaned up and the industry regulated.
+We (societally) need to retire the notion that these contaminated products are foods (or that they are health beneficial supplements) for the next several generations (perhaps even a century or so) — until we can get the food production environment cleaned up (the soil farmers grow these plants in, and the oceanic harvesting environment) and get these industries appropriately regulated.

 Tamara Elise Rubin